omarkhater/Complete-data-analysis-case-study/README.md

 # Complete-data-analysis-case-study
  Investigation of dataset containing information about 10,000 movies collected from The Movie Database(TMDb).

-The data analysis procdure typically include the following: <br>
+The data analysis procdure typically includes the following: <br>
 1- Ask A question <br>
 2- Data Wrangling <br>
 3- Explortary Data Analysis <br>